venn/blog/_posts/2014-07-08-designing-for-the-color-blind.md

 ##### Don't depend on red and green to indicate status or error state

-Red and green may as well be the same color, so don't depend on it.
+Red and green may as well be the same color, so don't depend on either.
 Look at the Devices tab in Google Chrome.
 Which port is forwarding correctly and which is failing?

 <img src="/public/images/posts/2014-07-08/chrome.png" width="100%" />